lowrycito/handbook/pages/study-manual-general-handbook-36-creating-changing-and-naming-new-units.md

 Approval of proposed stake changes comes from the First Presidency and the Quorum of the Twelve.
 Generally, a decision can take up to eight weeks after receiving a completed proposal.

+36.2

+## Creating or Changing Wards and Branches in Stakes

 Wards and branches in stakes are created from existing units.
 A stake president may propose creating a new ward or branch in the stake.
 He first ensures that the new unit will meet the minimum requirements shown in the following table.

+Minimum Requirements to Create a Ward or Branch in a Stake

 |  | Ward | Branch |
 | --- | --- | --- |